Reform measures

 - the recruitment, training and management of employees.

-We have more information in our draft guidance.
+We have more information in our guidance.

 Keeping clients informed (s45)